PCRuniversum/PCRedux/paper/paper.md

 - `encu()`, which enables high-throughput data processing.

-In summary, `PCRedux` can be used for the extraction of features and for machine learning on amplification curves.
+The `PCRedux` can be used for the extraction of features and for machine learning on amplification curves.
 The `PCRedux` package is an add-on package for open source statistical computing language and environment *R* [@R_language].

 ![](fig1.png)<!-- -->